wedevelopnl/silverstripe-menustructure/docs/configuration.md

 It is possible to render the menus in custom templates.
 De default template is found in this module under `templates/TheWebmen/Menustructure/Model/Menu.ss`.

-You can use the code from `Menu.ss` as example for your custom menus.
+You can use this code as example for custom menus.

-### Render the menu
+### Render the custom menu

 Render a menu using a custom template using:
 ```
 $MenustructureMenu('menu-slug', 'Menus/MainMenu')
 ```

-Where the first argument is the slug of the menu.
-And the second argument is the template you want to use.
+Here the first argument is the slug of the menu and the second argument is the template you want to use.